Fix the dual geometries of $T\bar{T}$ deformed CFT$_2$ and highly excited states of CFT$_2$: The dual geometry of the deformed CFT

 These three lengths (\ref{eq:half 1}), (\ref{eq:half 2}) and (\ref{eq:half 3}) ought to be identical.
 We thus obtain $f\left(\frac{a}{\beta_{H}},\frac{\beta_{H}}{\beta_{H}}\right)^{2}=f\left(\frac{a}{\beta_{H}},\frac{a}{\beta_{H}}\right)=1$.
 The derivation of this constraint does not require $\beta_{H}\gg a$.
 As long as $\beta_{H}$ is the upper bound of $y$, the derivation is justified.
 Since $a$ is a varying cut-off not beyond $\beta_{H}$, satisfying $0<a/\beta_{H}\le1,$ we can safely replace $\frac{a}{\beta_{H}}$ by $\frac{y}{\beta_{H}}$ to get:

 \textbf{Step 5:} An important lesson we learned from the free CFT$_{2}$ case in \cite{Wang:2017bym} is that, in order to completely determine the dual geometry, we need to know the geodesic length between $a$ and $\beta_{H}$ with $\triangle x=0$, i.e. the vertical geodesic.
 To be consistent, this particular geodesic length must be provided by the CFT$_{2}$ entanglement entropy.
 In the free CFT$_{2}$, the IR entanglement entropy precisely fits the requirement.

-In the finite temperature CFT$_{2}$, there is no available such IR entanglement entropy.
-To solve this problem, we map the finite temperature system to a finite size ($L_{S}$) system by replacing $\beta\rightarrow L_{S}$ and impose the periodic boundary condition\footnote{To make the discussion simpler, we do not choose the equivalent replacement $L_S=i\beta_H$.}
+Remarkably, we know that the finite temperature CFT$_{2}$ and the finite size CFT$_{2}$ have the same geometry ${\mathbb R}\times {\mathbf S}^1$.
+We can either interpret it as a CFT on a compact spatial interval of size $L_S$, or view it as a thermal CFT on the real line with the Euclidean time along the circle with the period $\beta = L_S$, as explained in \cite{Calabrese:2004eu, Rangamani:2016dms} in detail.
+So these two CFTs are basically the same scenario and have the same bulk dual.
+We are allowed to use the results from both CFTs to construct the dual bulk geometry with the identification

 Therefore, the geodesic length between $a$ and $\beta_{H}=\frac{\beta}{2\pi}$ in the finite temperature system can be obtained from the geodesic length connects $a$ and $\frac{L}{2\pi}$ in the finite size system,